-Emergency Medical Services Q-FEVER Agent Information: Q-Fever, a bacterial zoonosis, is caused by the rickettsia-like bacterium Coxiella burnetii.
-The bacteria are naturally occurring with cattle, sheep, and goats being the primary reservoirs, although infection has been noted in a wide variety of other vertebrates.
+Q-Fever, a bacterial zoonosis, is caused by the rickettsia-like bacterium Coxiella burnetii.
+The bacteria are naturally occurring.
+Cattle, sheep, and goats are the primary reservoirs, although infection has been noted in a wide variety of other vertebrates.
 The organisms are resistant to heat, drying, and many common disinfectants.
 Because of the stability of the organism and its ability to be transmitted via inhalation, the aerosol form has the potential for use in bioterrorism.

+Transmission:

-Transmission: Person-to-person transmission is rare.
+Person-to-person transmission is rare.
 Infection occurs most often by inhalation of dust or aerosols derived from infected domestic animals (dried placental material, birth fluids, and excreta).
 Infection may also be transmitted from animals to humans by ticks.
 Humans are very susceptible to disease and very few organisms are required to cause infection.
-The incubation period is dose dependent; it is generally 2-3 weeks.
+The incubation period is dose dependent; it is generally two to three weeks.

-Signs and Symptoms:
+Signs and symptoms:

 Only half of all infected people show signs of clinical illness.
-Acute Q fever is characterized by sudden onset of one or more of the following: high fevers (up to 104-105°F), severe headache, malaise, myalgia, confusion, sore throat, chills, sweats, non-productive cough, nausea/vomiting, diarrhea, abdominal pain, and chest pain.
-Fever usually lasts 1-2 weeks.
+Acute Q fever is characterized by sudden onset of one or more of the following: high fevers (up to 104 degrees F to 105 degrees F), severe headache, malaise, myalgia, confusion, sore throat, chills, sweats, non-productive cough, nausea/vomiting, diarrhea, abdominal pain, and chest pain.
+Fever usually lasts one to two weeks.
 Following inhalation of bacteria, patients would likely present with atypical pneumonia.
 Q-Fever can also cause chronic symptomology with endocarditis appearing as the primary manifestation.

-Protective Measures:
+Protective measures: